underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 title: Working with Sequences
 ---

 In the [previous section](seq.html) with looked at the basic operations on sequences.
-Now we're going to look practical aspects of working with sequences: how to process every element of a sequence at once, and the performance characteristics of different sequence implementations.
+Now we're going to look at practical aspects of working with sequences: how to process every element of a sequence at once, and the performance characteristics of different sequence implementations.

 ## Bulk Processing of Elements

 When working with sequences we often want to deal with the collection as a whole, rather than accessing and manipulating individual elements.
 In Java we have to do this using loops.
-Scala gives us a number of powerful options that allow us to solve many problems much more elegantly.
+Scala gives us a number of powerful options that allow us to solve many problems more elegantly.

 ### map